tschwieg/DemandEstInfreqPurch/readme.txt

 # Description

 Julia code for replicating the Monte-Carlo excercises in Demand Estimation with Infrequent Purchases and Small Market Sizes.
 This code simulates markets which price based on a simultaneous move Nash-Betrand Equilibrium with small number of arrivals, leading to high numbers of zeros in purchases.
 The code then estimates preferences using a Hybrid-Gibbs Sampler MCMC estimator.
+Alternative estimator optimization uses Artleys Knitro version 12.3.0.
+A license can be obtained from https://www.artelys.com/solvers/knitro/.
+Alternatively, SciPy or a custom, user routine may be used instead.

 # License